AlexB52/portfolio/source/blog/2021-06-11-your-service-object-probably-has-the-wrong-responsibility.html.markdown

 ### Testing

 Because it is advised to only test public interfaces, the `#call` method is the only one getting tested.
-The tests often stubs clients and put expectation on the parameters passed.
+The tests often stub clients and put expectation on the parameters passed.
 Sometimes private methods get tested too because it is too uncertain...

 Something like this: